Super Safety Guide 2026: Forced Reset Selectors for AR-15 (FRT, Binary) header image

 Pro tip

-Common issues like binding often stem from fitment or light buffers—address these for "sewing machine" reliability.
+Common issues like binding often stem from fitment or light buffers: address these for "sewing machine" reliability.
 If running a premium trigger like an SSA-E, the improved reset feel can actually make controlling rapid fire easier.

 ROF Calculator

 Measure your burst RPM, shot spacing, and timing from audio or video clips.
 Great for analyzing your super safety performance or comparing different setups.
+To burn the RPM readout directly onto your range footage, use our rate of fire video overlay tool.

 ROF Calculator: Rate of Fire Analyzer